RShankar/Intro-to-Microprocessors/Lab Project Examples/Seven Segment Display/readme.md

   ![alt text](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/Lab%20Project%20Examples/Seven%20Segment%20Display/O3.jpg "Original closeup board")

-  There is a second method that we will be using however that is much easier.
+  There is a second method that we will be using which is much easier.
 This method uses a printed circuit board, designed by FAU's lab manager Perry Weinthal, which will allow us to connect the 5641BH directly to the evaluation board

   ![alt text](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/Lab%20Project%20Examples/Seven%20Segment%20Display/N1.jpg "New set up")